KigoJomo/devkit/README.md

 npm run dev
 ```

-Visit `http://localhost:3000` and witness the glory of a clean search interface with two functional tools.
+Visit `http://localhost:3000` and witness the glory of a clean search interface with three functional tools.

 ## Contributing

 **This project NEEDS contributors** like a plant needs water.
-Seriously, the current tool count is embarrassingly low.
+We're making progress but there's always room for more useful tools.

 ### How to Add a New Tool: